AlwaysProof/proofset/README.md

   inferAlgorithm,                // infer SHA-256 or SHA-512 from hex length
-  extractDetailLines,            // parse detail lines from a details file (handles v1 format) buildHashListFromDetailLines,  // build hash list string from detail lines } from '@alwaysproof/proofset';
+  extractDetailLines,            // parse detail lines from a details file (handles v1 format) buildHashListFromDetailLines,  // build hash list string from detail lines isValidHashListFormat,         // validate a string is one hash per line } from '@alwaysproof/proofset';
 ```